qupath/qupath-docs/docs/tutorials/cell_detection.md

 Annotation results table
 :::

-Note that the figure above was taken before adding a fourth annotation (and detecting its cells).

 :::{tip}
 You can use the {guilabel}`Convert detections to points` button within the **Points tool** {{ icon_points }} to generate an editable points annotation from the detected cells.
 This provides a 'semi-automated' alternative to manually clicking on every cell to generate counts whenever the automated detection alone is not quite accurate enough.